thebryanmartinez/mouredev-weekly-challenges/challenge-31/Challenge31.md

 # Challenge 31 - Leap years

-- ❌ Not completed
+- ✅ Completed
 - Difficulty: EASY 🟢
 **Statement:** Create a function that prints the next 30 leap years following a given one.

 - Use the least number of lines to solve the exercise.